 I hope this inspires you to rediscover your local Trader Joe’s and find your own French finds on a budget.
-If I missed anything or you have a favorite, please comment below so other readers can be on the lookout.
-Merci!

 Update!
 If you read the original post, there are more French Finds below plus notes on some items on things I learned while continuing this series.